augustodossantosti/baseapp/README.md

 As the goal of this project is to be used as basis for other applications there is only one Entity that is exposed via Spring Data Rest.
 Some operations are allowed only for authenticated users with USER role and others for users with ADMIN role.
 This protection is provided by using @PreAuthorize annotation with hasRole value.

+All domain objects exposed with Spring Data Rest are available at localhost:8081/app/web/api/<domain-name>

 Database: